PatternLite · Patterns by Elizabeth of OPQuilt

 source

-About seven years ago, I saw this on Jan Burgwinkle’s blog, Be*mused, and fell in love with it.
+Several years ago, I saw this on Jan Burgwinkle’s blog, Be*mused, and fell in love with it.
 Maybe that’s why I started making little HSTs.
 (While she doesn’t seem to update her blog much these days, it’s still amazing to read through the archives.)
 So that’s my rule and I’m sticking with it: red and white triangles, although seeing this quilt again does make me wonder if I should break it.

 200 Quilts · EPP · Free Quilt Pattern · Quilt Patterns · Quilts · Shine: The Circles Quilt